jdermont/playground-qxdkw4rx/statement.md

 Codingame doesn't have NN specific libraries.
 For Codingame people mostly train locally using NN libraries, and just copy the learned weights and implement the forward propagation themselves in their language.

-All the scripts use stochastic gradient descent to train the neural network, one data row at a time, so no need for matrix tranpositions.
+All the scripts use stochastic gradient descent to train the neural network, one data row at a time, so no need for matrix tranpositions, which would be required for mini-batch.
 The loss function is mean squared error.

 # First script